 After a few miles the trail descends once again, bringing you to the top of Nevada Fall.
 Plan to take some time here to take in the views down-canyon.
 The final section of the day follows the popular Mist Trail, descending the “Wild and Scenic” Merced River, passing by the rushing Nevada Falls and then Vernal Fall in the lower canyon.
-The trail ends in Yosemite Valley, just a quick shuttle ride to the pizza deck and store at Half Dome Village.
+The trail ends in Yosemite Valley, just a quick shuttle ride to the pizza deck and store at Curry Village.

 Although the Panorama Trail is just 8.5 miles in length, it often takes people 9-10 hours to complete the trail.
 Not only are there many exceptional vistas and rushing waterfalls to spend time at, but also there are many granite steps along the Mist Trail, which often slow down the pace at the end of the day.
 Give yourself plenty of time to enjoy the trail and not be rushed.